Recycling: Government-mandated demand

 Four forms of legislation have also been used to increase and maintain the demand for recycled materials: minimum recycled content mandates, utilization rates, procurement policies, and recycled product labeling.

 Both minimum recycled content mandates and utilization rates increase demand by forcing manufacturers to include recycling in their operations.
 Content mandates specify that a certain percentage of a new product must consist of recycled material.
 Utilization rates are a more flexible option: Industries can meet their recycling targets at any point of their operations, or even contract out recycling in exchange for tradable credits.
 Opponents to these methods cite their large increase in reporting requirements, and claim that they rob the industry of flexibility.

 Governments have used their own purchasing power to increase recycling demand through "procurement policies".
 These policies are either "set-asides", which reserve a certain amount of spending for recycled products; or "price preference" programs that provide larger budgets when recycled items are purchased.
 Additional regulations can target specific cases: in the United States, for example, the Environmental Protection Agency mandates the purchase of oil, paper, tires and building insulation from recycled or re-refined sources whenever possible.

 The final government regulation toward increased demand is recycled product labeling.
 When producers are required to label their packaging with the amount of recycled material it contains (including the packaging), consumers can make more educated choices.
 Consumers with sufficient buying power can choose more environmentally conscious options, prompting producers to increase the recycled material in their products and increase demand.
 Standardized recycling labeling can also have a positive effect on the supply of recyclates when it specifies how and where the product can be recycled.

+Types of recycling

+Recycling is commonly categorized into different types based on the process used and the final output: